es devlin on drawing 50 people displaced from their homelands for her installation in london

 DB: Right, and it’s great that you touched upon architecture because this installation is set to be presented and projected inside the St Mary le Strand church in London.
 Was it intuitive for you to choose this architecture to host the project, or was it based on research and the history of this place?

 ED: It’s really interesting.
-A friend of mine, Lindsay Turner, the theater director I work with lately, said about me to someone, ‘Es’ approach is both forensic and associative.’
+A friend of mine, Lyndsey Turner, the theater director I work with lately, said about me to someone, ‘Es’ approach is both forensic and associative.’
 I really like that description because I’m in a state of openness to allow ideas to come.
 Once the idea comes, I put my focus on it in a forensic way, researching to back it up and find out if it supports itself.
-In this case, I was cycling after visiting the portraits of Lucian Freud at the National Portrait Gallery, cycling from Trafalgar Square to the UNHCR offices for a meeting.
+In this case, I was cycling after visiting the portraits of Lucian Freud at the National Portrait Gallery, cycling from Trafalgar Square to the UK for UNHCR offices for a meeting.
 We still didn’t have an idea of what we were going to do.
 I happened to cycle past St. Mary Le Strand Church and along the Strand, one of London’s most ancient arteries of migration and procession from east to west.

 Ekow Eshun, the curator of the show and installation, talks about that well in his article (in the book).
 I had been asking about St. Mary Le Strand, which had just become pedestrianized.
 I spent a lot of time around there at the Courtauld, and I had seen the Frank Auerbach exhibition of charcoal heads next to this church.
 We started discussing, ‘Let’s do portraits.
 How shall we do it?’
 We thought about doing it outside, as we did with Tate Modern—maybe outside the Hayward Gallery or the South Bank Center.
 Then, I was drawn to doing it inside because of the intimacy of the encounter.
 I wanted it to feel like the commons, a place of congregation, and I thought about the St. Mary Le Strand church.
 I went to sit in it in January 2024 and listen to a concert.
 While sitting there, I thought about the three kings, the Magi, bringing gold, frankincense, and myrrh.
 I didn’t like the word ‘refugee’ much—it’s started to accumulate associations that aren’t helpful.